Assyrian Australians: Post-Iraqi war (2010s–present)

 In August 2010, a memorial monument for the Assyrian genocide was erected in Bonnyrigg.
-The statue, being 4.5 meters tall, is designed as a hand of a martyr draped in an Assyrian flag.
-The memorial is placed in a reserve to be named the Garden of Nineveh.
+The statue, 4.5 meters tall, is of a hand of a martyr draped in an Assyrian flag.
+The memorial is placed in a reserve, to be named the Garden of Nineveh.
 The statue and the name for the reserve were proposed in August 2009.
 After consultation with the community, Fairfield Council received more than 100 submissions, including some from overseas, and two petitions.
 The proposal was condemned by the Turkish community.
-Turkey's consul general to Sydney expressed resentment about the monument, while acknowledging that tragedies had occurred to Assyrians in the period as well as Turks.
+Turkey's consul general to Sydney expressed resentment about the monument, while acknowledging that tragedies had occurred to Assyrians in the period, as well as to Turks.

 In August 2014, more than 6,000 Assyrians marched in Belmore Park in Sydney CBD to protest against the treatment of their Assyrian counterparts in Iraq and Syria by ISIL.
 Many wore T-shirts reading the hashtag #WeAreN, and chanted "we want peace, we want justice" and "save our Christians".
-They also waved posters, which read "stop genocide against our Christians" and "Stop crimes against humanity".
+They also waved posters, which read "stop genocide against our Christians" and "stop crimes against humanity".
 They marched in Elizabeth Street, through the city to Martin Place.
-Assyrian Community leaders made passionate speeches soliciting the Australian and other international governments to help those being persecuted in the Middle East.
+Assyrian Community leaders made passionate speeches requesting that the Australian and other international governments help those being persecuted in the Middle East.

 In 2015, the Abbott government announced that 12,000 extra humanitarian visas would be given to persecuted groups in the war-torn Middle Eastern countries.
-The Department of Social Services confirmed that 11,400 Iraqi and Syrian refugees (many of whom being Assyrian) were admitted to Australia as part of its one-off humanitarian intake, where they would primarily settle in Fairfield and Liverpool.
-The Assyrians told SBS World News they were in an unswerving state of despair, as they hoped more and more of their kin from the Middle East were brought to the country.
+The Department of Social Services confirmed that 11,400 Iraqi and Syrian refugees, many of whom being Assyrian, were admitted to Australia as part of its one-off humanitarian intake, where they would primarily settle in Fairfield and Liverpool.
+The Assyrians told SBS World News they were in a state of despair, as they hoped more of their kin from the Middle East were brought to Australia.
 Carmen Lazar, manager of the Assyrian Resource Centre, said, "If they can just lend another hand, you know, give us another 12,000 intake, just to release that pressure from what's happening overseas".

+On 15 April 2024, Assyrians were a target in a terrorist attack at a Wakeley church, where an Islamic extremist stabbed bishop Mar Mari Emmanuel and five others.
+All survived.